ZerooCoool/katacoda-scenarios/CI-gradle-github/step4.md

 ## Running the tests and application
-Now in order to verify that everything is working, examine the javafile under `newProject/src/main/java/newProject/App.java`{{open}}
+Now in order to verify that everything is working, examine the java file under `newProject/src/main/java/newProject/App.java`{{open}}

-After that you should now see that this file will print a greeting if run, lets check it out by running it.
+After that you should now see that this file will print a greeting if run, lets check it out by running:

 `gradle run`{{execute}}